AnyLog-co/documentation/getting started.md

 # Getting Started

 This document provides the following:
-* A high level summary of some of the main functionalities supported by the AnyLog Network.
+* A high level summary of the main functionalities supported by the AnyLog Network.
 * Explanations on how to install, configure and run AnyLog instances.

 ## About AnyLog